 Cell phone usage is widespread.
 Cell phone and 3G and 4G services are reliable in cities and in tourist destinations.
 Prepaid Sim cards are widely available for visitors at reasonable cost.
-Zain, Orange and Umniah are the leading mobile companies and branches are found in most malls and commercial areas.
+Zain, Orange, and Umniah are the leading telecommunications network operators and branches are found in most malls and commercial areas.

 In Amman, official yellow taxis are plentiful and inexpensive.
 Uber and Careem are the two popular rideshare services approved for use by patrons in Jordan.
 Cars with drivers can also be arranged at the major hotels.
 The Embassy does not recommend the use of unmarked taxis or buses.
 Women traveling alone should always sit directly behind the driver.
 Culturally, it is inappropriate for women to take the front seat next to the driver.